John Cale (c) Abbie Trayler-Smith

 Life Along the Borderline in Poland and Italy

-Cale once again organises Life Along the Borderline: a tribute to Nico, taking the show to Wroclaw (March 27) and Rome (April 11).
+Cale once again organises Life Along the Borderline: a tribute to Nico, taking the show to Wroclaw in Poland (March 27), with special guests John King, Soap&Skin, Mark Lanegan, Lisa Gerrard, Laetitia Sadier, Nick Franglen, and Rome in Italy (April 11).

 Order of the British Empire